• Skip to primary navigation

 a bowl of blueberries, lemons, and bowls of corn starch and sugar

-• Cornstarch – Needed for thickening up the filling so that it’s not a runny mess.
-Can also use all purpose flour, but aim for cornstarch if you can.
+• Cornstarch – or thickening up the filling so that it’s not a runny mess.
+You can also use all purpose flour, but I like using cornstarch best.

 • Egg wash – A blend of water and egg used to brush the crust before baking.

-• Coarse sugar – Turbinado or sanding sugar make a great finish atop the crust.
+• Coarse sugar – Turbinado or sanding sugar make a great finish on top the crust.

 • Pie crusts – Can use store-bought or homemade pie crust.
 I made a double crust pie this time.